You may wish to see an introductory page to this section first.

 (left) Archaeological Museum of Sagunto: lion (IVth century BC); (right) National Archaeological Museum of Madrid: lion from Pozo Moro near Albacete (Vth century BC)

-Archaeological Museum of Catalonia at Barcelona: (above) sarcophagus depicting the Rape of Proserpina (IInd century AD) from Elx (Elche) - see the Lady of Elche in the introductory page; (below) detail showing Jupiter between Minerva and Mercury with Proserpina and Ceres on their knees
+Archaeological Museum of Catalonia at Barcelona: (above) sarcophagus depicting the Rape of Kore/Persephone/Proserpina (IInd century AD) from Elx (Elche) - see the Lady of Elche in the introductory page and other sarcophagi depicting the same subject in Italy and Germany; (below) detail showing Jupiter between Minerva and Mercury with Proserpina and Ceres on their knees

 National Archaeological Museum of Madrid: Mosaic of the Months from near Albacete (IIIrd century AD)